TanapholSU/rag_system/README.md

 ### Json Response payload

-You should get the OcrResponse object with HTTP status 202.
+If the request file is sample files you should get the OcrResponse object with HTTP status 202.
+Otherwise, you would get  ObjectStorageFileNotFoundError error with Http statuc 400

 #### OcrResponse